NeilJustice/ZenUnitAndMetalMock/README.md

 ### Linux Jenkins Jobs That Compile, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, and ThreadSanitize ZenUnit And ZenMock

+A Jenkins Blue Ocean build pipeline builds the following ZenUnit and ZenMock Jenkins jobs on Linux:

 ![Linux Jenkins Jobs That Compile, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, and ThreadSanitize ZenUnit And ZenMock](Screenshots/LinuxZenUnitAndZenMockJenkinsJobs.png)

 ### Windows Jenkins Jobs That Compile ZenUnit And ZenMock

+A Jenkins Blue Ocean build pipeline builds the following ZenUnit and ZenMock Jenkins jobs on Windows:

 ![Windows Jenkins Jobs That Compile ZenUnit And ZenMock](Screenshots/WindowsZenUnitAndZenMockJenkinsJobs.png)